mjenior/riptide/README.md

     Sets previous objective function as a constraint with minimum flux equal to user input fraction Default is True set_bounds : bool
-    Uses flax variability analysis results from constrained model to set new bounds for all equations Default is True include : list
+    Uses flax variability analysis results from constrained model to set new bounds for all reactions Default is True include : list
     List of reaction ID strings for forced inclusion in final model